Ardiot/LaSend/README.md

-LaSend is an arduino(And other microcontrollers) library very easy to use for data transmission through laser technology.
+LaSend is an arduino(and other microcontrollers) library very easy to use for data transmission through laser technology.

 - Send and recive all kind of data .
 - Easy to use